 Install Audacity with Snap on Ubuntu

-The Snap build is the quickest way to install Audacity on any supported Ubuntu LTS without adding a PPA.
-Snapcraft currently publishes the stable Audacity Snap through Snapcrafters, and the stable channel can trail the current upstream AppImage or Flathub release.
+The Snap build is a quick way to install Audacity on any supported Ubuntu LTS without adding a PPA.
+Snapcraft lists the stable Audacity Snap through Snapcrafters, with latest/stable on the 3.7.8 release.

 sudo snap install audacity